-Written requests for repatriation of the human remains in this notice must be sent to the Responsible Official identified in ADDRESSES.
+Written requests for repatriation of the human remains and associated funerary object in this notice must be sent to the Responsible Official identified in ADDRESSES.
 Requests for repatriation may be submitted by:

 1. Any one or more of the Indian Tribes or Native Hawaiian organizations identified in this notice.